regisf/virtualenvwrapper-powershell/README.md

 If the `-Python` option is not set, the python command set in your path is used by default.

+Options are:

+* `-Name` : The new environment name
+* `-Packages` or `-i` : Install packages separated by a coma (Note: this differs from [original virtualenvwrapper](https://bitbucket.org/virtualenvwrapper/virtualenvwrapper/src/master/) )
+* `-Associate` or `-a`: Still todo
+* `-Requirement` or `-r`: The requirement file to load.

+If both options Packages and Requirement are set, the script will install first the packages then the requirements as in original Bash script.

 ### List virtual environments

 Type